How to buy Waymo shares

 However, Waymo (Google)'s P/E ratio is best considered in relation to those of others within the industry or those of similar companies.

-Waymo (Google)'s "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1318.
-A PEG ratio close to 1 can be interpreted as meaning shares offer reasonable value for the current rate of growth.
+Waymo (Google)'s "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.3081.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Waymo (Google)'s future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.